 If reducing the amount of electricity, you’re using is a major concern, it’s much more efficient to keep your water heater running.
 It may sound counterintuitive but heating the water up every time you want to use the swim spa requires much more energy than maintaining a constant temperature.
 If you won’t be using the swim spa for several weeks, it may make sense to turn off the heater.
 But if your swim spa is getting used regularly, keeping the water temperature consistent will use less electricity.

-To learn more about swim spa energy use, download a free buyer’s guide today.
+To learn more about swim spa energy use, download a free buyer’s guide below today, or visit us at our London swim spa store.